Form Factors in Higgs Couplings from Physics Beyond the Standard Model

-In addition to the total cross-sections, the form factors also modify the shape of the kinematic distributions.
+In addition to the total cross sections, the form factors also modify the shape of the kinematic distributions.
 In the MCHM$_\mathbf{5}$ without form factors, the coupling modifications suppress the signal only up to an overall normalization.
-After including the form factor effects, the number of events on the tails of the distributions is larger than the SM prediction, improving the signal prospect for precision measurements.
+After including the form factor effects, the number of events on the tails of the distributions is larger than the SM prediction, improving the prospects for precision measurements.
 The effect is illustrated in Figure \ref{fig:dist_mchm}.
-The sensitivity and reach of collider probes to form factors will be addressed in future studies, with a more careful analysis of background effects.
-We expect that the shape modification will be important in the context of the HL-LHC and future machines.
-As indicated in the cross-section simulations, there is an intermediary range of $f$ in which the combination of the misalignment suppression and momentum enhancement mimics the SM cross-section prediction.
-Because of this effect, the kinematic distributions are important to determine whether there are true deviations from the SM in these models.
-Furthermore, modifications to the shape of kinematic distributions are trademarks of composite objects and should be viewed as a generic feature of composite Higgs models substructure.
+The sensitivity and reach of collider probes to form factors will be addressed in more detail in future studies, including the analysis of background effects.
+We expect that the modification of the shape of distributions will be particularly important in the context of the HL-LHC, as well as in future accelerators probing the Higgs couplings with increasingly higher precision.
+As indicated in the cross section results, there is an intermediary range of $f$ values for which the combination of the misalignment suppression and the momentum enhancement cancel mimicking the SM cross section prediction.
+Because of this effect, the kinematic distributions will be important to determine the presence of deviations from the SM.